paypal/PayPal-Ruby-SDK/README.md

 ## 2.0 Release Candidate!
 We're releasing a [brand new version of our SDK!](https://github.com/paypal/PayPal-Ruby-SDK/tree/2.0-beta) 2.0 is currently at release candidate status, and represents a full refactor, with the goal of making all of our APIs extremely easy to use.
-2.0 includes all of the existing APIs (except payouts), and includes the new Orders API (disputes and Marketplace coming soon).
+2.0 includes all of the existing APIs, and includes the new Orders API (disputes and Marketplace coming soon).
 Check out the [FAQ and migration guide](https://github.com/paypal/PayPal-Ruby-SDK/tree/2.0-beta/docs), and let us know if you have any suggestions or issues!

 ## Prerequisites
 - Ruby 2.0.0 or above